 Mehmet joined Watsi on June 27th, 2014.
-Four years ago, Mehmet became the 2130th member to automatically support a new Watsi patient every month.
-Since then, 3,841 more people have become monthly donors!
-Mehmet's most recent donation traveled 5,900 miles to support Veasna, a 26-year-old construction worker from Cambodia, to fund surgery to repair his brachial plexus.
+Five years ago, Mehmet joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mehmet's most recent donation traveled 3,700 miles to support Ashford, a traveling musician from Kenya, to fund surgery for his legs so he can walk again.